chemoelectric/epr-simulation/README.md

 ‘quantum’.
 However, let us suppose they had noticed you could rotate the polarizer settings together, without affecting the correlation, so one of the polarizers was at zero degrees.
-One could then have worked backwards and found the derivation given above, thus proving that ‘quantum correlation’ is simply the correlation, and that Einstein, Podolsky, and Rosen were correct.
+One could then have worked backwards and found the derivation given above—thus proving that ‘quantum correlation’ is simply the correlation, and that Einstein, Podolsky, and Rosen were correct.